 A day after making uncivilised comment against PM Modi, Pakistan minister now threatens India with nuclear war

+A day after Pakistan's Finance Minister made uncivilised remarks against PM Modi, a Pakistan minister has threatened India with nuclear war.

 New Delhi, Dec 17: A leader from Pakistan Peoples Party (PPP) has threatened India with nuclear war, saying her country is armed with nuclear weapons and has atom bomb.
 It comes a day after Pakistan's Foreign Minister Bilawal Bhutto Zardari made uncivilized remarks against the Indian Prime Minister Narendra Modi.